 Some polycarbonate is made anti-static by coating it with a metal and plastic mixture that prevents the generation of static electricity and can provide excellent chemical resistance.
 STORMClad a PVC sheet, offers excellent resistance to chemicals and can be used in food and hygiene areas, clinics, hospitals, schools, laboratories and commercial kitchens.

 Polycarbonate is fully recyclable and provides an excellent yield for plastic recycling facilities.
-The usual process for recycling polycarbonate is to sort, shred, wash, granulate and then compound ready for re-use.
+The usual process for recycling it is to sort, shred, wash, granulate and then compound ready for re-use.
 This is because, according to Creative Mechanisms, thermoplastic materials become liquid at their melting point, then they can be cooled, and reheated again without significant degradation, allowing them to be easily injection moulded and recycled.
 Whereas thermoset plastics can only be heated once.
 If you tried to heat them a second time it would simply burn.

 What is polycarbonate sheeting?